In reversal, Trump to ban oil drilling off coasts of Florida, Georgia and South Carolina

 “Our preference should always be to produce homegrown American energy, instead of deferring future production to countries like Russia and Iran, which do not share American values,” said Erik Milito, head of the National Ocean Industries Association.
 “Limiting access to our offshore energy resources only shortchanges America and dulls our national outlook.”

-In 2006, Congress put a moratorium on drilling in the eastern Gulf.
+In 2006, Congress put a moratorium on oil leasing in the eastern Gulf.
 But that ban expires in 2022.

 Environmental advocates, meanwhile, argued Tuesday that Trump’s extended ban doesn’t go far enough.

 “This is not a reason to celebrate, because oil spills don’t stop at state lines,” Sierra Weaver, a senior attorney with the Southern Environmental Law Center, said in a statement, noting that oil from the Deepwater Horizon spill in 2010 reached five states.
 “As long as any part of the Atlantic coast is open to drilling, all Atlantic states are at risk.
 Keep the champagne corked until the entire Atlantic coast is protected.”